ecoinbsc/wayscriber/docs/SETUP.md

 ## Autostart

 Daemon mode is already included in Method 1!
-The `exec-once` line will start hyprmarker automatically on login.
+The `exec-once` line will start wayscriber automatically on login.

 ## Troubleshooting